dorchard/dataflow-effects-as-grades/README.md

 This code is best for interacting with via `ghci`, i.e., this is not a standalone application, but rather an explanation of and idea about graded monads, effects, and dataflow.

+(This code has been tested with at least GHC 8.6.2 but it should work with versions at least as early as 8.2.*)

 Running

      cabal build